 On Tuesday 20 March 2021, many of us will be celebrating 420, also known as weed day.
 After the year the COVID-19 pandemic made us go through, we deserve this sesh, to say the least.
 But, as fun as 420 is, we’re also aware that for some, smoking cannabis—and therefore having it in your system for a little longer—can be an issue for many different reasons.
 That’s why, in anticipation of the day, we tell you everything you need to know about exactly how long for traces of your Tuesday smoking sesh might still be detectable in your system.
 You’re welcome!

 Marijuana is usually detectable in bodily fluids for one to 30 days after last use.
 And just like with other drugs, cannabis may also be detectable in your hair for several months.
+The type of cannabis you consume also plays a factor.
+For example, using THC capsules in Canada versus edibles will have a different impact on your body and how long it stays in your system.

 Weed detection windows depend on how much you smoke (or ingest), as well as how often.
 In general, higher doses and more frequent use are associated with longer detection times.
 For daily users, it may be detectable for several months after last use.
 The longest-reported detection times are over 90 days.